 With Artifact, Valve are tossing their hat into the ring of digital card games based on popular game franchises.
 Following in the footsteps of The Elder Scrolls: Legends, Gwent, and Hearthstone, the minds behind Steam and Half-Life are making a card game out of the mechanics and lore of Dota 2, their immensely popular MOBA.
-The result is Artifact: The Dota Card Game, which was announced on August 8 at The International 2017 with an exceptionally brief teaser trailer and vague release date.
-At a recent press event, Valve opened the doors on Artifact, so here's everything we know:
+The result is Artifact: The Dota Card Game, which was first announced at The International 2017 with an exceptionally brief teaser trailer and vague release date.

 Artifact: The Dota Card Game release date

 Valve are currently testing the game in closed beta “with a mix of TCG pros and industry”, and at a recent press event declared that Artifact would see a public release in 2018.
 And, true to their word, November 28, 2018 is indeed in 2018.
 There will also be an Artifact tournament in Q1 2019, with a first prize of $1 million.

 Artifact: The Dota Card Game trailer